A guide to offshore software development rates by country

 The Philippines, by contrast, has more of a reputation for IT support and contact centres.

-Many companies start their offshoring journey by thinking about where to build their team.
+Many companies start their offshoring journey by thinking about where to build their team and the offshore software development rates in that country.
 We recommend spending a bit more time on who should be building it for them!
 Working with an offshore development partner is the key to getting the most success out of an offshore team.

 Why The Scalers chose India as its offshoring centre